57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 ## 8. Jito Bundle

-### 8.1 Limitations of Solana Native Scheduling Model
+### 8.1 Limitations of Solana's Native Scheduling Model

 In Solana, most transactions are submitted via RPC nodes.
-The RPC forwards the transaction to the current and next Leader, where the transaction enters the Leader's execution queue and is packaged into a block.
-Before being actually executed by the Leader and receiving network votes, the transaction only exists in the memory queues of the client and the forwarding node.
-This process dictates a key fact: **the minimum unit of scheduling is a single transaction, and its ordering competition occurs in the public forwarding path.**
+The RPC forwards the transaction to the current and next Leader, where it enters the Leader's execution queue and is packaged into a block.
+Before the Leader actually executes it and the network votes, the transaction only exists in the memory queues of the client and the forwarding node.
+The core constraint: **the scheduling unit is a single transaction, and competing transactions are ordered in the public forwarding path.**

 While this model offers extremely high throughput under high parallel execution, it is not ideal for complex chained operations.
 If a business process involves multiple dependent transactions (e.g., borrow -> swap -> repay), these transactions are propagated, ordered, and executed independently.
 The system cannot guarantee their atomic submission as a whole or ensure strict execution in the intended order.
 Consequently, the native model lacks the ability for "multi-transaction atomic submission" and "deterministic sequential scheduling."

-### 8.2 Jito Bundle: An Extended Scheduling Abstraction
+### 8.2 Jito Bundle: Extended Scheduling

-The Jito Bundle is an extended abstraction proposed precisely to address this semantic deficiency in the scheduling layer.
-It encapsulates a group of transactions into an ordered sequence: `Bundle = [Tx1, Tx2, ..., TxN]`.

-It defines a unified execution semantic: all transactions are executed in the given order, and the state is committed only if all succeed; otherwise, the entire bundle is rolled back.
-By elevating the scheduling unit from a single Transaction to a "transaction sequence," the Bundle provides atomicity and sequential guarantee for complex multi-step operations without changing the underlying execution engine.
+The Jito Bundle wraps a group of transactions into an ordered sequence: `Bundle = [Tx1, Tx2, ..., TxN]`.
+The execution semantic: all transactions run in order, and state commits only if every transaction succeeds.
+If any fail, the whole bundle rolls back.
+By making the scheduling unit a "transaction sequence" instead of a single transaction, Bundles provide atomicity and sequential guarantees for complex multi-step operations — without changing the underlying execution engine.

-This mechanism is implemented through a private scheduling channel independent of the public RPC, where Jito Labs' Block Engine receives the transaction sequence submitted by the client and routes it directly to validators running the Jito-Solana client.
-Unlike the standard path where transactions enter the candidate queue one by one, a Bundle is treated as an indivisible execution unit before entering the block construction process, and its internal order does not participate in public ordering competition.
+Under the hood, Bundles travel through Jito Labs' Block Engine — a private scheduling channel separate from public RPC.
+The Block Engine receives the transaction sequence and routes it directly to validators running the Jito-Solana client.
+In the standard path, transactions enter the candidate queue individually and compete for ordering.
+A Bundle skips this — it's treated as one indivisible unit with its internal order locked.

-From a system design perspective, the Jito Bundle is not a new transaction type but a layer of scheduling abstraction added on top of the existing execution model: it extends "Transaction-level scheduling" to "Bundle-level scheduling," thereby providing atomic execution and sequential determinism for multi-transaction dependency flows.
+A Jito Bundle isn't a new transaction type — it's a scheduling layer on top of the existing execution model.
+It upgrades the scheduling unit from "single transaction" to "transaction sequence," giving you atomic execution and deterministic ordering for multi-transaction workflows.

 ### 8.3 Use Cases

-In a practical system, the value of a Bundle is not only reflected in the abstract semantics of "atomicity" but also in the engineering support for complex chained strategies.
-Typical use cases include:
+Bundles are useful in two ways: the atomicity semantics, and the engineering support for complex chained strategies.
+Typical cases:

 - **MEV Arbitrage**: Packaging a user's transaction with an arbitrage transaction into an atomic sequence for execution, ensuring that both the buy and sell operations are completed under the same price state, preventing the intermediate state from being interrupted or price slippage from causing the strategy to fail.
 - **Liquidations**: Packaging an oracle price update transaction with a liquidation transaction for submission, ensuring the liquidation logic is executed atomically based on the latest price, avoiding execution failure or contention conflicts caused by separating price updates and liquidation.